Skip to main content

 City buses: METRO buses exist, but headways are 20 to 30 minutes, stops lack shade, and June in Houston averages 93°F with high humidity.
 Standing at a bus stop in that heat is not a plan.
 It’s a punishment.

-Bikeshare: Houston’s BCycle bikeshare program shut down in 2024, so there is no public bike rental system available during the tournament.
+Bikeshare: Houston’s BCycle bikeshare program shut down in 2024, so there was no public bike rental system available during the tournament.

-Honest take: If your Houston trip is 100% World Cup (matches, Fan Festival, food, and nightlife), car-free works great in the four Red Line neighborhoods.
-If you want to explore greater Houston (NASA, Galveston beach, the Energy Corridor), rent a car for those specific days.
-Don't skip the World Cup rail corridor just because Houston has a car-dependent reputation.
+Honest take: For a trip that was 100% World Cup (matches, Fan Festival, food, and nightlife), car-free worked well in the four Red Line neighborhoods.
+Exploring greater Houston (NASA, Galveston beach, the Energy Corridor) was the part that needed a rental, and only for those specific days.
+Houston's car-dependent reputation never applied to the rail corridor.

-Budget Breakdown: What a Car-Free World Cup Trip Costs Per Day
+Budget Breakdown: What a Car-Free World Cup Trip Cost Per Day

 Expense Budget Mid-Range Premium